apache/parquet-format/Encodings.md

 ["ALP: Adaptive Lossless floating-Point Compression"](https://dl.acm.org/doi/10.1145/3626717) by Afroozeh and Boncz (SIGMOD 2024).

-ALP works by converting floating-point values to integers using decimal scaling, then applying Frame of Reference (FOR) encoding and bit-packing.
-Values that cannot be losslessly converted are stored as exceptions.
+ALP works by converting floating-point values to integers using decimal scaling (controlled by an *exponent* `e` and *factor* `f`), then applying Frame of Reference (FOR) encoding and bit-packing.
+Values that cannot be losslessly converted are stored separately as *exceptions*.
 The encoding achieves high compression for decimal-like floating-point data (e.g., monetary values, sensor readings) while remaining fully lossless.
+Each value is encoded independently, enabling random access to individual vectors and parallel encode/decode.

 #### Overview